cvonk/gas-sheets-merge/README.md

 | tiger    | Cat         |         |           |           |
 | owen     | Cat         |         |           |           |

 ### Filter

+The empty *Person Type* and *Role* fields for Username `cvonk` indicates that that user no longer exists.
 One could now remove the persons that are no longer there.

 | Username | Person Type |	Role   | Project 1 | Project 2 |
 | -------- | ----------- | ------- | --------- | --------- |